enspirit/finitio-rb/README.md

 ## ADTs with external contracts

-When the scenario above is not possible or not wanted (would require core extensions for instance), Qrb allows defining ADTs with external contracts.
+When the scenario above is not possible or not wanted (would require core extensions for instance), `finitio-rb` allows defining ADTs with external contracts.
 The following ADT definition:

 ```ruby
 Color = .Color <rgb> {r: Byte, g: Byte, b: Byte} .RgbContract